Take cover on these made-in-the-shade hikes in KC

 Kansas

-Tomahawk Creek Trail, Leawood, Kansas
+Little Mill Creek Trail, Lenexa, Kansas

 I hope you find some of these options helpful.
 If you can recommend others, please let me know at hike@kchiker.com.
 Wherever you travel, stay hydrated and take care of yourself so you can live to hike another day.